-- A1 The Senior Thesis (Psy.
-403) is a four-credit project that can take the form of a literature review, a theoretical paper, or a research proposal.
-The student works independently on the research and writing of the paper, under the supervision of a member of the psychology faculty. - A2 The Comprehensive Exam, taken in the spring of the senior year, consists of the following components: - A2.1 The ETS Major Field Test.
-This is a national exam that assesses the students' knowledge of the field of psychology. - A2.2 Critique of Empirical Research Articles.
-Seniors must critique a quantitative and a qualitative empirical research article by answering a list of questions.
-Questions and articles are assigned at the end of the fall semester, and answers are submitted at the beginning of the spring semester.
-Removed as part of Senior Capstone/Comps and made a required component of PSY 270. - A2.3 Senior Thesis Presentation.
-At the end of the spring semester of the senior year, students present posters of their thesis work. - A2.4 Reflection Paper and Exit Interview.
-At the end of the spring semester, each psychology senior submits a reflection paper that ties together hir experience as a psychology undergraduate at Wells College.
-Students are also asked to complete an anonymous exit interview to aid in the assessment of the psychology major.
+- A1 The Senior Thesis (PSY 403) is a four-credit project that can take the form of a literature review, a theoretical paper, a research proposal, or a team-based service-learning project.
+The student works independently on the research and writing of the paper, under the supervision of a member of the psychology faculty. - .
+A2 The Comprehensive Exam, taken in the spring of the senior year, consists of the following components: - A2.1 The ETS Major Field Test.
+This is a national exam that assesses the students' knowledge of the field of psychology. - A2.2 Senior Thesis Presentation.
+At the end of the spring semester of the senior year, students present posters of their thesis work. - A2.3 Exit Interview.
+At the end of the spring semester, each psychology senior completes an anonymous exit interview to aid in the assessment of the psychology major, as well as their plans beyond graduation.